husanu/ReccoonBot/README.md

 ```

 ## For development
-To enter the branch **dev** you will need to be in the project directory and perform the command
+To enter the branch **dev** you will need to be in the project directory and perform the command.
 ```sh
 git checkout dev
 ```

-To view which branch it is in can be used
+To view which branch it is in can be used.
 ```sh
 git branch
 ```
-> The result will be something like
+> The result will be something like.
 ```sh
 $ git branch
 * dev